Union men's head coach Josh Hauge previews two-game series Alaska Fairbanks

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” Associate Sports Editor Ken Schott shares his thoughts on the NFL’s Super Wild-Card weekend.
-Brady...
+On this edition of “The Parting Schotts Podcast,” host and Daily Gazette Associate Sports Editor Ken Schott talks with Sam Carchidi, who covers the...

 Listen